Lorain County Dissolution Process

 You and your spouse must both go to the hearing.
 The Judge (or Magistrate) will ask you and your spouse questions about the agreements you filed to make sure neither of you have changed your mind about anything.
 If you or your spouse disagree at the hearing, the Judge may ask you to start the process over with a new dissolution or change your current case into a divorce.

 It is the Judge’s job to make sure you and your spouse are both willing to end your marriage through the terms of your dissolution agreements, and neither of you is being forced.
-If the Judge agrees that the agreement is fair to both of you, the Judge will submit a "judgment" to the Lorain County Clerk of Courts that legally ends your marriage.
+If the Judge agrees that the agreement is fair to both of you, the Judge will grant the dissolution and submit the judgment entry to the Clerk of Courts.

 After the hearing

-Your dissolution is not finalized until the Judge has signed the “Judgment Entry of Dissolution” and it is filed with the Court.
-This is usually filed automatically after the Judge approves the dissolution.
+Once the Judge has signed the "Judgment Entry of Dissolution” and it is filed with the Court, your dissolution is finalized.

 You can get a certified copy of the judgment entry for a small fee from the Lorain County Domestic Relations Clerk of Courts.